AhmedReda301/brain-tumor-classification-cnn-resnet152/README.md

 ## <span style="color:#32CD32;"> Models:</span>

-Download the Model Checkpoint
+- Models Checkpoint Download
-Use the Kaggle Hub API:
+You can retrieve the latest trained model checkpoint using the Kaggle Hub API:
 ```python
 import kagglehub